Eddy Smart Home Solutions Ltd. Announces Late Filing of 2022 Year End Financial Statements

-/EIN News/ -- TORONTO, April 18, 2023 (GLOBE NEWSWIRE) -- Eddy Smart Home Solutions Ltd. ("Eddy" or the "Company") (TSXV: EDY), announces that it will be late in filing its financial statements for the year ended December 31, 2022.
-It anticipates being able to file its 2022-year end financials, together with the related management’s discussion and analysis, and CEO and CFO certificates (the “Annual Documents”) on May 5, 2023, after the close.
+TORONTO, April 18, 2023 (GLOBE NEWSWIRE) -- Eddy Smart Home Solutions Ltd. ("Eddy" or the "Company") EDY, announces that it will be late in filing its financial statements for the year ended December 31, 2022.
+It anticipates being able to file its 2022-year end financials, together with the related management's discussion and analysis, and CEO and CFO certificates (the "Annual Documents") on May 5, 2023, after the close.

 Completion of the Company's audit has taken longer than anticipated as a result of a number of transactions and other factors in 2022 including its public listing, growth in contracted revenues and an acquisition.
 Notwithstanding the anticipated delay, the Company continues to operate normally without disruption and is working diligently and expeditiously with its auditors to complete the audit as soon as possible.